hamdiwanis/signalr-jquery-shim/README.md

 but whithout signalr itself made to work woth other soultions for example ng2-signalr to make it work without jquery saving more than 80kb of you bundle

 ### how it work
-just pollyfill Jquery object on window
+just polly fill JQuery object on window

 ### Usage